Skin conditions and wound healing — why everything takes longer

 The sweat glands and oil glands that keep skin hydrated and protected become less active.
 Skin becomes drier, itchier, and more prone to breakdown.
 The blood vessels that supply the skin also become less efficient, which means that healing takes longer because it depends on good blood flow delivering nutrients and immune cells to the injured area.

 By the time your parent is in their seventies or eighties, their skin is fundamentally different from what it was at fifty.
-It's more delicate.
-It's more fragile.
-It's less able to repair itself quickly.
-This isn't something that happened suddenly.
-It's been a gradual process for decades.
-But at a certain point, the changes become significant enough that you notice them.
+It's more delicate, more fragile, less able to repair itself quickly.
 A bump that would cause minor bruising in a younger person causes significant bruising in an older person.
 A scrape that would heal in five days takes three weeks.

 Common Skin Issues